April inflation hits lowest in more than 2 years

 LONDON Inflation fell to its lowest in more than two years in April, raising the prospect that the Bank of England will be able to inject more stimulus later this year to support the economy.

-The Office for National Statistics said consumer price inflation eased to 3.0 percent in April from 3.5 percent in March, freeing BoE Governor Mervyn King from the obligation to write an explanatory letter to finance minister George Osborne.
+The Office for National Statistics said consumer price inflation eased to 3.0 percent in April from 3.5 percent in March, freeing Bank of England Governor Mervyn King from the obligation to write an explanatory letter to finance minister George Osborne.

 Economists had been expecting a sizeable fall in inflation due to a spike in some prices in April last year not being repeated this year.